alexmorleyfinch/autoresearch-win-rtx/program.md

 LOOP FOREVER:

 1. Look at the git state: the current branch/commit we're on
-2. Tune `train.py` with an experimental idea by directly hacking the code.
+2. Run `tail -n 50 results.tsv` and read `train.py` to suggest an experimental idea.
+3. Make the change to `train.py`
-3. Run the experiment: `uv run train.py > run.log 2>&1` (redirect everything — do NOT use tee or let output flood your context)
+4. Run the experiment: `uv run train.py > run.log 2>&1` (redirect everything — do NOT use tee or let output flood your context)
 4. Read out the results: `grep "^val_bpb:\|^peak_vram_mb:" run.log`
 5. If the grep output is empty, the run crashed.
 Run `tail -n 50 run.log` to read the Python stack trace and attempt a fix.
 If you can't get things to work after more than a few attempts, give up.
-6. If val_bpb improved (lower), you append results and commit the code change
+6. If val_bpb improved (lower), you append one line representing the experiment results and commit the code change
-7. If val_bpb is equal or worse, you git reset back to where you started, append the discarded results and commit.
+7. If val_bpb is equal or worse, git reset back, append one line representing the experiment results and commit.

 The idea is that you are a completely autonomous researcher trying things out.
 If they work, keep.
 If they don't, discard.
 And you're advancing the branch so that you can iterate.
 If you feel like you're getting stuck in some way, you can rewind but you should probably do this very very sparingly (if ever).